tk-notes/lucas-meier-blog/content/posts/2021/02/haskell-in-haskell-4/index.md

 module Simplifier
   ( AST (..),
     SimplifierError (..),
-    simplifier
+    simplifier,
   )
 where

 import Ourlude
+import qualified Parser as P
 ```

-We have the standard import for our Prelude, of course, but we'll
+We have the standard import for our Prelude, of course,
+and a qualified import to be able to easily access everything
-be expanding this progressively as we actually implement things.
+in our parser stage.
+We'll be expanding this with other
+imports as necessary.

 Except for `FlexibleContexts`, we've seen all of these extensions before.